Areas of Personal Development EXPLAINED!

 Personal Growth Pyramid Explained

-Let’s jump back to the 4 areas for personal growth we talked about earlier.
+Let’s jump back to the 4 areas for personal growth guide we talked about earlier.
 Think about them and visualize them as a pyramid.
 With the most important area at the bottom.

 They need a strong foundation, therefore foundation (bottom part) is of the uttermost importance.